LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 	</copy>
 	```

-3. Deploy the microservice container image on OKE.
-Use placeholders that will be substituted using environment variables.
+3. Deploy the application on OKE using the following command.
+The placeholders in the yml file will be substituted using environment variables.

 	```bash
 	<copy>